Art means different things to different people.

 Sometimes a theme for a painting chooses me, in fact that seems to happen quite often because I keep my senses open, but once I do start to form a premise I then very consciously choose colours and form that reflect my holistic and positive attitude to life.

 I’ve been blessed, and incredibly fortunate to have been able to place my work in front of thousands of people who appreciate art and the impact it has on their lives.
-My work hangs in galleries and public institutions where all ages of people are able to see my abstract paintings, and I get to eavesdrop to hear what “they” think my art reflects.
+My work hangs in galleries and public institutions where all ages of people are able to see my abstract paintings.
 Sometimes, they see exactly what I visualized as I was painting, and at other times my abstract realism means something to them that I hadn’t even remotely considered.